 • They could not busy themselves with work.

 • They could not run into the arms of their loved ones for comfort.

-• God gave them a time to reflect and realize they were on the wrong side because they were serving the false gods of Egypt.
+• God was giving them time to reflect and to realize they were on the wrong side because they were serving the false gods of Egypt.

-• In the Bible, God allows people to experience darkness so they may reflect and realize their need to repent, to change their ways.
+• In the Bible, God allows people to experience dark days so they may reflect and realize their need to repent and change their ways.

 Acts 9:8-9, And Saul got up from the ground, and though his eyes were open, he could see nothing; and leading him by the hand, they brought him into Damascus.
 And he was three days without sight, and neither ate nor drank.

-APPL – Here is the problem with the darkness, people love it.
+• Here is the problem with Darkness, people love it.

 John 3:19, And this is the judgment, that the light is come into the world, and men loved the darkness rather than the light; for their deeds were evil.

 ILLUS – Mankind’s response to the opening of the Sixth Seal in the Tribulation.